-Katrin’s Karepackage is a tax-deductible charitable program created in partnership with the Canadian Cancer Society – NL division and the Canadian Cancer Society – NS division to help pay for the transportation costs of cancer patients, and caregivers, who must travel to St. John’s or Halifax for cancer related appointments.
+Katrin’s Karepackage is a tax-deductible charitable program created in partnership with the Canadian Cancer Society – NL division and the Canadian Cancer Society – NS division.
+KK aims to help pay for the transportation costs of cancer patients, and caregivers, who must travel to St. John’s or Halifax for cancer related appointments.

 2. Why was Katrin’s Karepackage created?

 Newfoundland: In Newfoundland, the only place to get radiation cancer treatment is in St. John’s.
 However, in order to receive funding from the Newfoundland government, patients must pay for the first 1,500km of travel in a 12-month period.
 Once eligible, the province reimburses a fraction of travel costs (20 cents per kilometre).
 As such, treatment is inaccessible for many low-income patients and patients living in rural communities outside of St. John’s.
-Maike wants to change this inaccessibility by starting a fund to help pay for travel costs for cancer patient.

 Nova Scotia: In Nova Scotia, many cancer patients from across the province must regularly travel into Halifax for cancer-related appointments.
 Currently, in order to obtain funding from the MSI BTO Program, Nova Scotians must make a gross family income of less than $25,500, close to the poverty line for a family of two.
 Similar to Newfoundland, this makes treatment inaccessible for individuals living outside of Halifax.

 3. Why is this initiative called Katrin’s Karepackage?

 Katrin Kohler is the motivation behind this project.
 Katrin, mother of four daughters, Maike, Nina, Karen and Suzanne, passed away at 54 years on March 4th, 2011 from breast cancer.
 Katrin was a talented artist, educator and volunteer who impacted many lives.
 She spent much of her time volunteering at the chemotherapy unit where she received her treatment.

 Katrin’s Karepackage enables Katrin’s memory to live on, as it offsets that travel costs of Newfoundland and Nova Scotian cancer patients.

 4. Who can apply for funding from Katrin’s Karepackage?

 To apply for funding from Katrin’s Karepackage, applicants must meet two criteria: